felix/dhtsearch/README.md

 download the torrent metadata.
 The actual files hosted by the other node are not retrieved.

+## Tagging

+As torrent metadata is fetched the torrent is tagged using a set of regular expressions matched against the torrent name and the files in the torrent.
+By default all files tagged 'adult' are not indexed.

 ## Installation

 You will need the dependencies.
 They have been vendored using the